Alexander P. Crittenden: Civil War

 In 1861, he became the leader of the southern wing of the California Democratic Party and was elected chairman of the state Southern Democratic Central Committee, of Confederate sympathies.
 In 1863, with his brother-in-law attorney/politician Tod Robinson, he relocated to Virginia City, Nevada Territory after refusing to take the wartime oath of allegiance to the federal government.
 In Nevada Territory, Crittenden handled mining claims cases, and speculated in mining stocks.
 He lived in Virginia City and Aurora.
 He was defeated as the Esmeralda County, Nevada representative to the Nevada state constitutional convention in 1863.

 Clara remained in San Francisco and assisted the wife of Confederate Gen. Albert Sidney Johnston who had gone east for the war; falling in 1862 at Shiloh.
 The families had been connected in friendship and politics back in the Texas Republic.

 The Crittenden extended family personified Lincoln's House Divided Speech during the American Civil War.
 Two of Parker's sons, Churchill and James Love, joined the Confederate States Army without their father's permission.
 After he sent them to Europe, they jumped the ship in Havana and made their ways to the Confederacy.
-Churchill Jones Crittenden (1840-1864), a private in the 1st Maryland Cavalry, CSA, was later captured behind the Union lines and executed as a spy; James Love Crittenden (1841-1915) had risen to be captain.
+Churchill Jones Crittenden (1840–1864), a private in the 1st Maryland Cavalry, CSA, was later captured behind the Union lines and executed as a spy; James Love Crittenden (1841–1915) had risen to be captain.

 Cousin George Bibb Crittenden served the CSA as a general while other cousins, Gen. Thomas L. Crittenden and Lt.
 Col. Thomas Theodore Crittenden remained loyal to the Union.
 His brother Thomas Turpin Crittenden, a veteran of the Mexican War, commanded a regiment in the first land battle of the Civil War at Philippi in western Virginia - a Union win.
 Later he was captured by Gen. Nathan B. Forrest in the Battle of Stones River.

 The Laura Fair affair

 In Virginia City he met and started a relationship with Laura Fair, the owner of the Tahoe House Hotel.
 Initially Fair believed him to be single, and when she discovered he was married, he allegedly promised to divorce his wife.
 In November 1870, as he sat next to Clara aboard the ferry from Oakland to San Francisco, Fair shot him in the heart; he died the next day, November 5, 1870.
-He is buried in Cypress Lawn Memorial Park, San Mateo County.

 Fair's subsequent sensationalized trials, revealing the tawdry details of the prolonged affair, exposed the family to great embarrassment.
 Fair was the first woman sentenced to hang in California, but was freed after a retrial.